xavierfourrage/xavierfourrage/README.md

 📧 Email: xavierfourrage@hotmail.com
 📱 LinkedIn: [Xavier Fourrage](https://www.linkedin.com/in/xavierfourrage/)

-Feel free to explore my repositories and projects.
+Feel free to explore my public repositories.
 If you have any questions or suggestions, don't hesitate to reach out.
 Let's connect and collaborate on exciting software development endeavors!

-Happy coding!
+Happy coding :)